nico-oas/mps/README.md

 Funtion that handles the login of a user, using his username or email (-> login_ID) and his correspoding password.

-This function returns true if the login was succesfull and false if there was no account matching the given credentials
+This function returns true if the login was succesfull and false if there was no account matching the given credentials.

 ### Backend API: check_login
 Signature: